jswift/aws-kotlin-jvm-gradle/readme.md

 This is a boilerplate template for [serverless](https://serverless.com/) using AWS, Kotlin, and Gradle.

+I also have a Serverless template using Spring Cloud Function, [aws-kotlin-jvm-spring](https://github.com/jswift/aws-kotlin-jvm-spring).

 ## Requirements
  - Serverless 1.24 or higher
  - Gradle 4 and JDK8